Tech jargon overload: Taking sales copy from geek to chic

 Technology Copywriter

 While studying for my MBA I got thrown into a pit of engineers – a wild detour from my cozy journalism school bubble.
 As a creative person who skirted math in favor of writing and arts, I might as well have gone down the rabbit hole.
-I abandoned my cushy cocoon and dove headfirst into unfamiliar terrain, but collaborating shoulder to shoulder with technical professionals offered me a unique perspective on communication.
+I abandoned my cushy cocoon and dove headfirst into the unfamiliar terrain of tech jargon.
+But collaborating shoulder to shoulder with technical professionals offered me a unique perspective on stakeholder communication and how it affects tech marketing.

-Fortunately, there’s a range of methods that you can employ when writing to make sure your message reaches prospects and wins business.
+Fortunately, there’s a range of methods that you can employ as part of your tech marketing strategy to make sure your sales copy reaches prospects and wins business.
 They include using plain language; telling a story; focusing on the commercial benefits of your solution as opposed to features or functionalities; considering the operating context of your customers; and thinking about the problems your solution is solving.

 Use plain language instead of throwing jargon grenades

 Think of your sales copy as your first date with prospects – be charming, relatable and avoid tech babble.
 If your readers have to decode your geeky hieroglyphics, you’ve already lost them.
-Using plain language is not about dumbing down – it’s the skill of leveling up your communication game.
+With the average adult reading at an 8th-grade level, it’s not about dumbing down; it’s about making your tech marketing copy more accessible.
 People want solutions, not a linguistic labyrinth.

-Here are a few simple tips that you can follow in order to make your marketing collateral sound more human and less intimidating:
+Here are a few simple tips that you can follow in order to make your writing sound more human and less intimidating:

 • Software bugs as rebellious toddlers.